skurhse/trans-hotlines/README.rst

 --------------------------

 `National Domestic Violence Hotline`_
-  USA · English · 24/7
+  USA · English, Free interpreters · 24/7

-  Hotline that can help victims and survivors of domestic violence.
+  Call, chat and text services for people experiencing abuse.

+  Advocates are here to listen without judgement and help you begin to address what’s going on in your relationship.

+  Your safety always comes first.

 Crisis text lines
 ------------------